FPGAwars/apio/docs/raw-tools.md

 ---

-## Xilinx 7-series PLL generator
+## AMD/Xilinx 7 Series PLL generator

-The Xilinx 7-series PLL Generator is a command-line tool that creates a Xilinx 7-series PLL module (`PLLE2_BASE`) from specified flags.
+The AMD/Xilinx 7 Series PLL Generator is a command-line tool that creates a AMD/Xilinx 7 Series PLL module (`PLLE2_BASE`) from specified flags.
 It is used to run the design at a different, typically higher, frequency than that of the external clock.
 The tool is included in the `openxc7` package.